JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 you only need to define one additional variable, a [`RaySplitter`](@ref) and pass it to the high level functions.

-After reading through this page, you will be able to use almost all aspects of `DynamicalBilliards.jl` with minimal effort.
+After reading through this page, you will be able to use almost all aspects of `DynamicalBilliards` with minimal effort.

 !!! tip "Visualizations"
     Visualizing the billiards, particles and their motion is one of the most important parts of the `DynamicalBilliards`.
 It is not discussed in this page however, but rather in the [Visualizing](/visualizing) page.